jehammer/BOKBot/README.md

 Feel free to check out the Wiki section to see how to get started with using BOKBot for your own purposes (WIP).

+### NOTICE: BOKBot is currently in the process of a massive rework of internal systems.